AztecProtocol/aztec-packages/docs/docs/concepts/advanced/private_execution_environment.md

 The database stores various types of data, including:

 - **Notes**: Encrypted representations of assets.
 - **Deferred Notes**: Notes that are intended for a user but cannot yet be decoded due to the associated contract not being present in the database.
-When new contracts are deployed, there may be some time because it is accessible from the PXE database.
+When new contracts are deployed, there may be some time before it is accessible from the PXE database.
 When the PXE database is updated, deferred note are decoded.
-- **Authentication Witnesses**: Data used to verify transactions.
+- **Authentication Witnesses**: Data used to approve others from executing transactions on your behalf
 - **Capsules**: External data or data injected into the system via [oracles](#oracles).

 ### Note discovery